7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 type C = DeepAwaited<Promise<Promise<number>>>; // number

-Question 4: The Mapped Type Modifier Mystery
+Mapped Type Modifier Questions

 interface User {